KognitionAI/pilecv4j/README.md

 Most dependencies will be picked up automatically from [maven central](https://www.mvnrepository.com/) but there are several to take note of.

 1. [FFMpeg](https://ffmpeg.org/) which probably needs no introduction if you're on this page.
 1. [Python](https://www.python.org/).
-In this case you'll need the development libraries installed for Python3
+In this case you'll need the development libraries installed for Python3 and also numpy installed into the python environment you'll be building in.

 *Note:* You shouldn't need [OpenCV](https://opencv.org/) installed since there is a pre-built [OpenCV](https://opencv.org/) bundled in a jar file that will be automatically picked up as a dependency.